cfstcyr/docker-media-management/README.md

 Some variables are required to start the containers (e.g. WireGuard keys).
 Those variables are marked with a `*` in the [variables list](#variables-list).

+Make sure the VPN variables are correctly configured to your provider.
+Otherwise, the services will not have access to internet.

 #### 2.2.
 Select the profiles

 Some applications are optional.
 To enable them, add the profiles in the `COMPOSE_PROFILES` variable.
 The profiles are separated by spaces.
 See the [profiles list](#profiles-list) for more information.

+> **Note**: It is recommended to start without profiles and add them later.

 ### 3. Start the containers